 One day he was cheesed-off about something, and threw the piggy bank at Zoë’s closet hardwood floor.
 The bank shattered everywhere.
 Zion got a timeout, and Zoë cried her eyes out.
 I never replaced it because it was ceramic.

-As I stood there in Target trying to process what just happened, Zion grabbed the piggy bank and said, “Be careful, don’t break it!”
+As I stood there in Target in utter shock, trying to process what just happened, Zion grabbed the piggy bank and said, “Be careful, don’t break it!”

 I grabbed him and hugged him as hard as I could.

 When we got to the checkout area, the same cashier who had made eye contact with me earlier, was open.
 It was as though she waiting for just us.
 We walked up and Zion announced to her, “We buy the Christmas presents!” as he jumped up and down.

 She spoke directly to him.
 (I love that so much.)
 They had a short conversation about Christmas, Zion’s eyelashes, and the yummy aforementioned cheese dip.